1999 AMC 12 Problems

 Each interior angle is so extending sides and and and and cuts off three equilateral corner triangles and forms a large equilateral triangle.

-The corner triangles built on and are equilateral, and one finds the large triangle has side while the removed triangles have sides and The area is
+Let and Resolving the six sides in directions separated by gives and so and The corner triangles built on and are therefore equilateral.
+The large triangle has side while the removed triangles have sides and The area is

 Thus, the correct answer is E.